microsoft/BotFramework-WebChat/SPEECH.md

 Custom Voice is a trained synthesis model for providing your user with an unique synthesized voice when performing text-to-speech.

 First, you need to set up a Custom Voice project.
-Please follow the article on [creating a new Custom Voice project][Get started with Custom Voice].
+Please follow the article on [creating a new Custom Voice project][get started with custom voice].

 After your Custom Voice project is set up and a model is published to a deployment endpoint, in the "Deployment" tab, save the "Model / Voice name" and the value of "deploymentId" inside the "Endpoint URL" field.